KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 Generally, generating as many buffers as we need at once is theoretically better for the performance, but in reality, you are unlikely to measure a difference on a modern machine even when generating thousands of buffers.
-So for now, we just generate a single buffer on demand.
+So for now, we just generate a single buffer every time we call this function.

 We are also technically required to delete the buffer at some point, by calling `gl::DeleteBuffers`.
 However, we feel young and invincible, and blindly trust our OS to clean up this mess once the context is destroyed.
 This is just the playground to explore OpenGL and will be refactored into proper abstractions once the triangle is there, so we just take a mental note.

 ```rust
 fn create_vbo() -> gl::types::GLuint {